Contents

 }

-This file is called DataSetTransOra.cs, we can compile it from the command
+This file is called DataSetTransOra.cs, we can compile it from

-line by typing csc /r:System.Data.OracleClient.dll DataSetTransOra.cs.
+the command line by typing csc /r:System.Data.OracleClient.dll

-The reference to the System.Data.OracleClient.dll is needed.
+DataSetTransOra.cs.
+The reference to the System.Data.OracleClient.dll is

 |